Skip to main content

 Tried: Sending %23$s instead of %23$p to read the pointer as a string

-%s dereferences the value at that stack slot and tries to print bytes until a null terminator, which either crashes (SIGSEGV if the address is not mapped) or returns garbage characters.
-You need %p to print the raw numeric pointer value in hex so you can subtract the known __libc_start_main offset from it to compute libc_base.
+%s dereferences the value in that stack slot and prints bytes until a null terminator, which either crashes on an unmapped address or returns garbage. %p prints the raw pointer in hex, which is what lets you subtract the known __libc_start_main offset and compute libc_base.

 Tried: Trying %1$p through %10$p and assuming one of those early slots holds the libc address

-The libc-internal return address near __libc_start_main sits deep in the call frame, around slot 23 on this binary.
-Low-numbered slots return saved registers and local buffer addresses, not libc pointers.
-Without inspecting the stack layout under GDB with info frame and x/40gx $rsp, picking the wrong slot produces a value that does not convert to a valid libc_base when you subtract the known offset.
+The libc-internal return address near __libc_start_main sits deep in the call frame, around slot 23 on this binary, while low-numbered slots hold saved registers and local buffer addresses.
+Without inspecting the layout under GDB with info frame and x/40gx $rsp, the wrong slot gives a value that does not resolve to a valid libc_base.

 Learn more